 Orders are no longer being taken.
 We do have limited stock left, however.
 You can join us April 27th 9am-5pm and April 28th 9am-noon at Historic Charlton Park to see what we have leftover.

 We are very excited to continue to offer a wide variety of native species at our future spring tree sales.
 What are native species and why are they important?
 “Native species” is a term used to describe a species, in this case a tree or shrub, which has historically been found in an area without having been brought here by humans.

 What makes this so important is that it means that individual plants of these species have a complex combination of traits that have been selected for over millions of years so that they are particularly well-suited to this area and the other organisms that are found here.

-What this means for you is that, when planted in the appropriate spot, native plants require less watering and maintenance over the years than non-native species and are more likely to withstand the wide range of extreme weather conditions in this area.
+When planted in the appropriate spot, native plants require less watering and maintenance over the years than non-native species and are more likely to withstand the wide range of extreme weather conditions in this area.
 They are also more resistant to local “pests”.
 Native plants are better-suited for sustaining diverse native wildlife communities and are much less likely to become problematic.

-Here are profiles of some of the native trees and shrubs we offer.
 Keep checking back to learn more and let us know if there is a native tree or shrub you would like to see sold next year by contacting us at email@example.com